antchristou/Melody-Harmonization/README.md

       trains model according to parameters in config.json if --train flag is set
 ### 5. Preprocessing scripts
       contains the ipynb scripts used to clean and standardize the dataset.
 Can be used to add additional datasets in the future
+### 6. Misc
+      contains the original ipynb scripts used to train the model using Colab GPUs.
+Note: contains some paths from local machine and so may not run without changes.
+Included here for sake of full documentation of process.

 config.json -- where hyperparamters for training model when --train flag is set can be tweaked